imrane-bit/passmann/README.md

 - use of pgp keys
 - more encryption
 - better design
-- ability to get an acount info bu puting its index as command-line-argument
+- ability to get an acount info by puting its index as command-line-argument
 - ## for more
 - read the docummention in the scripts for more detailed stuff
 - ## comtact me